Corbin Carroll Player Props: Diamondbacks vs. Twins

-The Arizona Diamondbacks, including Corbin Carroll (.343 slugging percentage in past 10 games, including zero homers), battle starting pitcher Kenta Maeda and the Minnesota Twins at Target Field, Saturday at 7:10 PM ET.
+The Arizona Diamondbacks, including Corbin Carroll (.293 on-base percentage in past 10 games, 63 points below season-long percentage), battle starter Dallas Keuchel and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Twins.
+In his previous game he had a hitless performance (0-for-2) against the Twins.

 Corbin Carroll Game Info & Props vs. the Twins